 What to Bring to Glacier National Park

 Warm Jackets and Rain Gear: Plan for changeable weather.
 Bring jackets and rain gear.
 Snowstorms can blow in unexpectedly even in June or later.
 We visited in mid-September and wore layers of sweaters, jackets, and warm hats.
 In the sun it can be quite warm, even in the fall, but the breeze is cold.
+We love these rainjackets for kids.

 Bear Spray: Stay back from wildlife, and don’t let the kids run too far ahead on a trail.
 If you won’t need it for other parts of your trip, donate it to the park rangers on your way out of the park.
 Use your judgment- if you are sticking to heavily trafficked trails and doing a lot of driving, this may not be necessary.